-And we are researching!
-We have been busy in the field conducting research on southern California birds, and we have been using research materials in the collections too!
-To find out about our current bird monitoring, research, and conservation projects, see our Field Research, Guatemala Research, and Collections pages.
+We have been busy in the field conducting research on southern California birds, and we have been conducting research in the collections too!
+To find out about our current research and conservation projects see our Field Research, Guatemala Research, and Collections pages.

 Statement from the Western Foundation of Vertebrate Zoology